profilepress/profilepress-readmes/readme.txt

 See the website for more info http://profilepress.net

 == Changelog ==

+= 2.0.1 =
+* Fixed bug where users can't login with username when 'login with email' is activated
+* Fixed small bug in flatui CSS.

 = 2.0 =
 * Added file uploader to custom field settings and implemented a class to handle the file uploads.